DagaduFelixMordjifa/AWS-CICD-PROJECT/README.md

 ## appspec
 The `appspec` yaml file in AWS CodeDeploy defines the deployment instructions for the application.
 It specifies how CodeDeploy should handle the lifecycle of the application during the deployment process.

+## buildspec
+The `buildspec` yaml file is used by AWS CodeBuild to define the build process for the application.
+It outlines the steps that CodeBuild should follow to build the application image and push to DockerHub registery.

+## Dockerfile
+The `Dockerfile` is a text file that contains instructions for building a Docker image for the application.